 Visas for Australia

 Expats looking to live and work in Australia will need a visa.
-The good news is that the Australian government makes it easy to understand the visa application process.
-The department of immigration's website has a tool where one can input their reasons for coming to Australia, the duration of the intended stay, their nationality and their age – the tool then effectively advises which visas they are eligible for.
-Furthermore, it provides information about how to apply for a specific class of visa, the associated costs, where to apply and more.
+The good news is that the Australian government makes it easy to understand the visa application process, providing easily available information about how to apply for a specific class of visa, the associated costs, where to apply and more.

 That said, though the application process may be streamlined and easy to navigate, it certainly doesn’t guarantee entrance into the country.